catsocks/spacerocks-sdl/README.md

 ### Native executable

-The game's executable can be built by first configuring a build using CMake from the root folder of the project:
+The executable can be built by first configuring a build using CMake from the root folder of the project:

 ```sh
 $ cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug